Johnny Treadwell

-John C Treadwell (May 19, 1941 – December 14, 2014) was an American football player who played at the offensive guard and linebacker positions for the University of Texas from 1960–1962.
-He was a consensus first-team All-American in 1961, and was also named an Academic All-American in 1962 and 1963.
+John C Treadwell (May 19, 1941 – December 14, 2014) was an American football player.

+Treadwell was born in Austin, Texas, in 1941.
+He attended Stephen F. Austin High School and then enrolled at the University of Texas.
+He played college football at the offensive guard and linebacker positions for the Texas Longhorns football team from 1960 to 1962.
+He was a consensus first-team guard on the 1962 All-America team, and was also named an Academic All-American in 1962 and 1963.
 The Houston Post named him the Most Valuable Player on defense in the Southwest Conference for 1962, and he played in the 1963 Hula Bowl.
-He died on December 14, 2014, while affected by chronic traumatic encephalopathy.